layer6ai-labs/hitl-conformal-prediction/README.md

 To create a fair comparison between conformal and top-k prediction sets, we ensure their sets have the same coverage on the calibration set.
 This can be done in two ways:
 1. Default config: Select k of top-k first, and compute alpha as (1 - top_k_coverage) on the calibration set.
 Then use that alpha for conformal prediction.
-2. Alternative: Pick an alpha value for conformal prediction first, and then select k for topk empirically to match the coverage from conformal prediction.
+2. Alternative: Pick an alpha value for conformal prediction first, and then select k for top-k empirically to match the coverage from conformal prediction.
 Since k must be an integer, we are not guaranteed to find a value of k which produces a similar alpha.
 Example command:
     ```
     python main.py --dataset go-emotions --config alpha=0.05 --config k=None
     ```

 ### Run Directories

-By default, the `main` command above will create a directory of the form `logs/<date>_<hh>-<mm>-<ss>`, e.g. `Apr26_09-38-37`, to store information about the run, including:
+By default, the `main` command above will create a directory of the form `logs/<date>_<hh>-<mm>-<ss>`, e.g. `Jan24_19-01-22`, to store information about the run, including:

 - Config files as `json`
 - Experiment metrics / results as `json`